 For many families taking a trip to their local national forest to cut their own Christmas tree has become synonymous with the holiday season.
 This permit allows you to cut a Christmas Tree within designated areas of the Shasta-Trinity National Forest.
 We are here to help with any information gathering you may need to make your trip both safe and enjoyable.
-Please feel free to contact any of the Forest offices, during hours of normal operation, , or visit the Forest Christmas tree website at https://go.usa.gov/xGwzP.
+For more information, please visit the Forest Christmas tree website at

 Please be sure to read all the tips and guidelines when selecting your tree.

 The Christmas Tree Cutting Maps are part of your permit and list all conditions required for your participation in the Christmas tree program.
 The Christmsas Tree Cutting maps are not printable on your home computer.
 Maps are available for download on the Shasta-Trinity National Forest website.
 Permit and map(s) must be in your possession when cutting your Christmas tree.
 Refer to the Shasta-Trinity Motor Vehicle Use Maps (MVUM) for roads that are open to vehicular travel and the Shasta-Trinity Christmas Tree Cutting Maps for areas that are open to Christmas Tree cutting. https://www.fs.usda.gov/detail/stnf/passes-permits/?cid=fseprd561494

 Additionally, both MVUM and Christmas Tree Cutting maps are available free of charge in the Avenza app map store.
 The Avenza app is free and available from Google Play and the App Store.

 If you have trouble downloading maps to your smartphone or other devise please contact one of the Forest Service offices listed for this permit.
 Hardcopy maps are available at any of the Shasta-Trinity Forest Offices listed under the contact us section.